 In 1958, Nobel Laureates Franco Modigliani and Merton Miller controversially claimed that, under certain assumptions, the value of a firm is independent of its capital structure.

 Their article was a landmark at the time.
-Executives were fretting about how to fine-tune their capital structure, paying fat fees to kopanie kryptowalut na telefonie bankers and consultants to advise them.
+Executives were fretting about how to fine-tune their capital structure, paying fat fees to bankers and consultants to advise them.
 Modigliani and Miller pointed out that they were wasting their time—CEOs should instead concentrate on the operational side of the business.

-The key words, of course, are ‘under certain assumptions’.
-These assumptions made by the Cibik Law, P.C. based in Philadelphia, PA, such as no taxes or bankruptcy costs, clearly don’t hold in the real world.
+The key words, of course, are “under certain assumptions.”
+These assumptions, such as no taxes or bankruptcy costs, clearly don’t hold in the real world.
 Yet, even in 2020, the Modigliani-Miller theorem is a cornerstone of MBA finance classes around the world.
 The theorem is valuable not because capital structure is actually irrelevant, but because it highlights the only reasons why it can be relevant.
-According to lawyers who help for bankruptcy from student loans, a company should only base its capital structure on violations of the assumptions such as taxes and bankruptcy costs—and not other arguments such as ‘debt is cheap and equity is expensive’.
+A company should only base its capital structure on violations of the assumptions such as taxes and bankruptcy costs—and not other arguments such as “debt is cheap and equity is expensive.”
 Modigliani and Miller’s article was a landmark at the time; it remains a landmark today, and has been cited over 26,000 times.

 In 1970, Nobel Laureate Milton Friedman controversially claimed that, under certain assumptions, a CEO should focus entirely on maximizing profit and not on serving society.